 Most plans offer from 2048 key and up to 256-bit encryption.
 The real difference between them all is generally the amount of insurance behind the plan.
 So if you have SSL and your site, information, or transactions are still hacked then you are insured up to the amount specified with your plan.
 The more you spend up front to pay for the certificate, the more insurance you have in place should anything go wrong.

-All of this leads to the most important question on the topic of SSL, should you get your website certified?
+All of this leads to the most important question on the topic of SSL, should you get your website certified to get the website padlock?
 In the past I would have said that it depends on the type of website which you have.

 Ecommerce – If you have an ecommerce website, yes you should absolutely have an SSL certificate to keep your transactions as secure as possible.
 Let’s not waste any time talking about this no brainer.